Discovery-led project re-designing subscription experience for new user behaviour patterns.

 to Lyka’s fresh, high quality dog meals?

-149 dog/s owners were surveyed to understand the purchasing habits
+149 dog/s owners were surveyed to understand the purchasing behaviours and habits of customers in the mainstream market

 Dog food purchases habits survey